 The roadmap from there to here was simple.
 Just reference this favorite and apt illustration of “what success looks like.”

-My first “professional” job – I learned later – was obtained because the Japanese-born manager confused “Harbor College” with “Harvard College” and thought he was making a terrific Ivy League hire.
+My first “professional” job – I learned later – was obtained because the Japanese-born manager confused “Harbor College” with “Harvard College.”
+He thought he was making a terrific Ivy League hire.
 He was not.
-He was teaching this UCSB graduate that dumb luck can have a huge impact on a career path.

 - Showing up.
 Showing up every day with a great attitude and a singular focus toward successfully doing your job (not bringing personal business to work) is simple but not easy.
 It all starts here.
-One has to get in the game by showing up every day, ready to play starting with the job you are in today.
+Get in the game by showing up every day, ready to play, starting with the job/role/company you are in today and no telling where it may lead.

 - Focus on the quality of your work.
-Doing a great job trumps everything.
-Doing you best possible work will do more for your career than almost anything else.
-Not only will great work impress your employer but it will also make you feel good about yourself for “a job well done!”
+Doing great quality work almost always trumps everything else.
+You will do more for your career by doing a great job – regardless of what it is.
+Great work will not only impress your employer but it will also make you feel good about yourself for “a job well done!”

 - Have the proper perspective.
 Work is important.
 It makes possible so much of what we value in life.
 Yet work is not the only thing.
-It is only part of the broader tapestry of life that includes family, friends, health, and the passage of time.
-Having a perspective on your job can change the game from misery to gratitude.
-This point of view also makes you easier to work with.
+You need to be happy.
+Happiness often comes from the broader tapestry of life that includes family, friends, health, travel, hobbies, and the passage of time.
+Having the right perspective on your job can change the game from misery to gratitude.
+Remember, perspective can change everything, without changing a thing.
+Happy people are easier to work with.

 That first job turned out to to be a perfect one for me.
 In fact, with a little perspective, I realize all my jobs have been perfect – in that, I didn’t have to work most evenings and weekends!